Clipsham Beginnings at Sparrow Lake

 The eldest son, Michael, at the age of 18, became the chief breadwinner of the family.
 In the fall of 1861, he moved the family to Meadowvale, where he opened a blacksmith’s shop with a younger brother as apprentice and helper.
 In 1864, Michael Clipsham married Charlotte Sanderson in Meadowvale.

 Michael’s eldest son Wesley Clipsham, born in Meadowvale in 1865, wrote, about 1948, in some reminiscences of the early days:

-“My father and his brother-in-law Charles Sanderson, had, in the autumn of 1864, made an exploring survey of the country, walking from Washago to the cataract of the north branch of Muskoka River, around which the thriving city of Bracebridge now stands.
+“My father and his brother-in-law Charles Sanderson had made an exploring survey of the country in the autumn of 1864, walking from Washago to the cataract of the north branch of Muskoka River, around which the thriving city of Bracebridge now stands.

-One reason they did not go farther was dislike of the style of bridge over the rushing torrent – the trunk of a pine tree, its ends supported by the rocky shores.
+One reason they did not go farther was dislike of the style of bridge over the rushing torrent–the trunk of a pine tree with its ends supported by the rocky shores.

 In the spring of 1865, the Sanderson and Clipsham families left Meadowvale, west of Toronto, and rode the northern railway to Belle Ewart at the south end of Lake Simcoe, where they took a boat to the Port of Washago.
 Four miles north of Severn Bridge, they chose lots on opposite sides of the Muskoka Road (now ‘King’s Highway’ No. 11.)